brockboland/Homebrew/07-PSaLe/README.md

 * 20 bombers and 4 12-ounce bottles
 * Primed with 4.8 oz corn sugar

+## Tasting notes
+Solid ale, though the pumpkin is reeeally subtle.
+A little too sweet.

 ## Timeline
-2014.08.13: Brew day
+* 2014.08.13: Brew day
-2014.09.27: Bottling day (45 days in primary) 2014.10.11: First taste (14 days in bottle).
+* 2014.09.27: Bottling day (45 days in primary)
+* 2014.10.11: First taste (14 days in bottle).
 Pretty tasty, but the pumpkin flavor is barely there.
 Finishes sweet.